leonshiyan/bus-buddy-front-end/README.md

 # [BusBuddy](https://busbuddy.netlify.app/)

-BusBuddy is a mobile first design app specifically for BC commuters.
-It is a faster and easier way to find out real time bus schedules.
-By entering the bus stop number infront of you, you will get the departure schedule for the next 6 buses!
-Don't ever be late!
+BusBuddy is a mobile-first design app specifically for BC commuters.
+It is a faster and easier way to find out real-time bus schedules.
+You will get the departure schedule for the following six buses by entering the bus stop number in front of you!
+Be on time!

 ## [Launching BusBuddy App!](https://busbuddy.netlify.app/)